ALL Metrics

 Aims

-The primary aim of this study is to analyze the protective effect of oral ascorbic acid supplementation on corneal endothelial cells which undergo oxidative stress due to phacoemulsification in patients with hard nucleus cataracts.
-This study will investigate clinical parameter changes in all three intervention groups, including endothelial cell density (ECD) loss, central corneal thickness, visual acuity, and cells in the anterior chamber.
+The aim of this study is to analyze the protective effect of oral ascorbic acid supplementation on corneal endothelial cells which undergo oxidative stress due to phacoemulsification in patients with hard nucleus cataracts.
+The primary outcome will investigate mean change and percentage in endothelial cell density (ECD) loss prior to and after phacoemulsification, assessed at postoperative follow-up period (day 1, week 1, week 4, and week 6) of patients with hard nucleus cataracts.

+The secondary endpoint will investigate mean change in other clinical parameters such as central corneal thickness (CCT), visual acuity, and cells in the anterior chamber during the postoperative follow-up period.
 This study will investigate differences in MDA levels in aqueous humor, prior to and after phacoemulsification, and compare between groups with vitamin C supplementation and those without.
 We will also investigate differences in AA, TAC, and MDA levels in serum and aqueous humor at the start of the study and after seven days of supplementation and compare them between the three groups.
 Furthermore, we will explore the correlation between aqueous humor and serum AA, TAC, and MDA levels.

 Participants